 What you can do

-- Tell Medicare to cover essential vestibular testing: Download VeDA’s letter to Medicare asking them to cover the Canalith Repositioning Procedure (CRP) for BPPV, Computerized Dynamic Posturography (CDP), and Videonystagmography (VNG) and customize it with your story and signature.
+July, 2018: Sent letter to Medicare asking them to cover essential vestibular testing, such as Canalith Repositioning Procedure (CRP) for BPPV, Computerized Dynamic Posturography (CDP), and Videonystagmography (VNG).